gustwindjs/gustwind/documentation/modes.md

 ## Production mode

 In the production mode, the tool generates HTML at the `./build` directory.
-The preferred path is `npm run build` or `gustwind-node --build`.
+The preferred local path is `npm run build` or `gustwind-node --build`, while `npm run build:release` generates the additional Pagefind search index intended for deployment.
 Compared to the development mode, anything development related is removed from the output.
-At the moment no other optimizations are performed.

 During tests against a large site with over 2000 pages, the build was completed in a few seconds and so far the performance seems promising although it can be still improved and not a lot of thought has been given to it.